-Anyone exploring how to fund a property development or purchase will have come across various financing options, most likely including bridging loans.
+Anyone exploring property development or investment will find various financing options, most likely including bridging loans.
 So, what is a bridging loan, how do they work, what types of bridging finance are available and how do you apply?

 What is a bridging loan?